upbound/docs/content/providers/provider-terraform/migrate-hcl.md

 description:
 ---

-In the previous guide, you used `provider-terraform` to "lift and shift" your Terraform code into a basic Crossplane configuration.
-The provider is a great way to get started in your Crossplane journey.
+The [Migrating from Terraform to Crossplane Guide]({{<ref "providers/provider-terraform/migrate-provider-tf">}}) used `provider-terraform` to "lift and shift" your
+Terraform code into a basic Crossplane configuration.
+The provider is a great way to get started on your Crossplane journey.
 With Crossplane, you can go even further by converting your Terraform HashiCorp Configuration Language (HCL) into Kubernetes-like manifests for more Crossplane benefits.